AvinoamNukrai/Nand2Tetris/README.md

 and a supplied Hardware Simulator.

 The softwaresub- projects(6-12):
-(assembler, virtual machine, and compiler for a simple object-based language) can be developed in any programming language, using the project materials available in this site.
+(assembler, virtual machine, and compiler for a simple object-based language), using the project materials available in the site.
 A basic OS is also built, using the high-level language designed in the course.